Lady Panthers’ season comes to an end with loss at Cross Creek - Americus Times-Recorder

 One major factor that was not in the Lady Panthers’ favor was size on the inside.
 The Lady Razorbacks had a decisive advantage in that category, which allowed them to dominate the boards and get second chance offensive rebounds.
 Another factor in the outcome of this game was foul shooting.
 The Lady Panthers struggled at the free throw line, making only 5 of 11 attempts.
 CCHS, on the other hand, shot 9 for 10 from the charity stripe.

 Three CCHS players finished in double figures in this game.
-Jordan Dorsey led the Lady Razorbacks in scoring with 22 points, Michaela Bogans had 12 and Jasiiyah Holmes scored 10 points in the winning cause.
+Jordyn Dorsey led the Lady Razorbacks in scoring with 22 points, Michaela Bogans had 12 and Jasiiyah Holmes scored 10 points in the winning cause.

 The Lady Panthers fell behind early 4-0 before Clemons scored the first points of the game for ASHS.
 However, over the next few minutes, the Lady Panthers struggled to score, while CCHS would later jump out to an 11-4 lead on a three-pointer by Bogans.
 ASHS responded with five unanswered points to cut its deficit to 13-9, but the Lady Razorbacks went on an 8-0 run to take a 21-9 lead before Sims drained her second three-pointer of the game to pull the Lady Panthers to within nine at 21-12.